obsidiansystems/calculator-tutorial/frontend/src/Tutorial.md

         , ButtonEq <$ bEq
         , ButtonClear <$ bClear
         ]
-  d0 <- accumDyn updateCalcState initCalcState buttons
+  calcState <- accumDyn updateCalcState initCalcState buttons dynText (displayCalcState <$> calcState)
-  dynText (debugDisplayState <$> d0)
-  el "br" blank
-  dynText (displayState <$> d0)
-  where
-    displayState :: CalcState -> Text
-    displayState (CalcState accum _op input) =
-      if T.null input
-      then T.pack (show accum)
-      else input

-    debugDisplayState :: CalcState -> Text
-    debugDisplayState = T.pack . show
 ```
 [Go to snippet](http://localhost:8000/tutorial/9)

 ### Dynamic Attributes and Cyclic Dependencies

 For our final example,  we will go beyond the limitations of a traditional four-function calculator,  whose feedback was usually limited to a single-row 7-segment display.
 We will indicate the selected operation by dynamically changing the background color of the button,  and deal with cyclic dependencies using the recursive do notation.
+Instead of collapsing the accumulator and input registers, we'll simply display them both,  as if we had a 2-line 7 segment display.
+And in doing so, the widget's entire state is visually presented to the user; nothing is hidden.

 Note, by using recursive do notation, we can reorder the declarations in any way that we see fit,  thus demonstrating that it's a mistake of assigning an imperative meaning to a Reflex program:  rather, reflex is declaratively specifying relationships between dynamic behaviors.